onwijsbegeerte/antaeus/README.md

 4. You can investigate what happened by using the ```/rest/v1/invoices/chargestatus/{:id}``` endpoint.
 You’ll see that 4 attempts were made, but they all failed.
 5. Call ```rest/v1/invoices/chargestatuses``` again, to attempt an additional charge.

+## docker cronjob

+In the ```./cron-job``` directory of Antaeus is a small example of a container running a cronjob.
+Although I think managing it in Kubernetes would be better. executing ```docker-compose up``` in ```./cron-job``` will run the "monthly-charge-invoice" bash script, a really simple curl from within the network to the Antheus charge endpoint.
+For demo-purposes it runs every minute.
+If you uncomment the monthly cronjob instead, it will run on the first of each month.

 ## Notes/Considerations

 I first looked at using the ScheduledExecutorService from the Java library.
 Although it was flexible enough to do it in theory, there were a couple of things I didn’t like.